 Action: The lawyer has a structured process that keeps his or her name at the top of the client's mind.
+This could include taking advantage of client entertainment opportunities, forwarding articles of interest or reaching out through email or social media.

-Implicit Promise: I am your trusted adviser and am always thinking of your interests - even when I am not actively representing you.
+Implicit Promise: I am your trusted advisor and am always thinking of your interests-even when I am not actively representing you.